cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 The role and utility of NDT may be represented architecturally by following similar principles, e.g., {{ETSI-GS-ZSM-015}} or {{?RFC8969}}.
-As described in Section 7, an NDT instantiation encompasses models, data, mapping, and interfaces.
-These components then work in composition with other functions or services to deliver an overall functional architecture matching specific NDT use cases.
+As described in Section 7, an NDT instantiation encompasses at the core models, data, mapping, and interfaces.
+These components then work in composition with other logic, functions or services to deliver an overall functional architecture matching specific NDT use cases.

-For example: an NDT instance may be used as a core element of an intent-drive network controller.
+For example: an NDT instance may be used as a core element of an intent-driven network controller.
-In such a case, an "outer" closed-loop (or, intent-assurance closed-loop) would detect gaps between target service objectives set by intents and actual observed service characteristics, find and proposed candidate mitigation solutions to soften the observed deviation, and drive the enforcement of the mitigation in the network.
+In such a case, an "outer" closed-loop (or, intent-assurance closed-loop) would detect gaps between target service objectives set by intents and actual observed service characteristics, find and propose candidate mitigation solutions to soften the observed deviation, and drive the enforcement of the mitigation in the network.

-Finding such mitigations would rely on multiple "inner loops" that include an NDT: for example, prospective solutions would be proposed, their impacts on services evaluated by the NDT acting as a "sandbox" in virtual space, and the process might be iterated until a satisfactory solution is found.
+Finding such mitigations would rely e.g. on an "inner loop" that include an NDT: for example, prospective solutions would be proposed, their impacts on services evaluated by the NDT acting as a "sandbox" in virtual space, and the process might be iterated until a satisfactory solution is found.
 At that point, the selected mitigation is passed